jokkedk/JargonFileMacOSDictionary/README.md

 # JargonFileDictionaryService
-XSL file for converting the Jargon File to DictionaryService format
+XSL file for converting the Jargon File to DictionaryService format.
+Apologies for the ugly XSL...

 To convert, [download the original](http://www.catb.org/~esr/jargon/) `jargon.xml` file then add the following entity declarations to make the parser happy